 Board of Directors

-Ronna Romney has served as a director since 1999 and also served as a director of Molina Healthcare of Michigan from 1999 to 2004.
+Ronna Romney has served as a director since 2003 and as vice-chair of the board since 2017.
+Ms. Romney served as lead director of Molina Healthcare, Inc. Board of Directors from 2003 to 2017, and also served as a director of Molina Healthcare of Michigan, Inc. from 1999 to 2004.
 Since 2001, Ms. Romney has served as a director of Park-Ohio Holding Corporation, a publicly traded logistics and manufacturing company.
 Ms. Romney was a candidate for the United States Senate for the state of Michigan in 1996.
 She has a political and news commentator for radio and television from 1994 to 1996.
 From 1989 to 1993 she served as chairwoman of the President’s Commission on White House Fellowships.
 From 1984 to 1992, Ms. Romney served on the Republican National Committee for the state of Michigan.
 From 1985 to 1989, Ms. Romney served as chairwoman of the President’s Commission on White House Presidential Scholars, and from 1982 to 1985; she served as commissioner of the Presidents’ National Advisory Council on Adult Education.
 In 2015, Ms. Romney has honored as one of the NACD (National Association of Corporate Directors) Top 100 Directors.
+In 2019, Ms. Romney was selected as one of WomenInc.
+Magazine’s 2019 Most Influential Corporate Board Directors.
 Ms. Romney holds a B.A. from the Oakland University, Rochester, Michigan.

-Joe earned his bachelor’s degree in business administration from the University of Hartford.
+Mr. Zubretsky earned his Bachelor’s degree in Business Administration from the University of Hartford.